yfeng002/dqm/README.md

 ## A Quantitatve Study of Practical Quantum Advantages for Operations Research

-The main goal is to identify advantage margins that can be realized on current commercially available quantum computing hardware.
+This notebook includes solutions developed for typical OR problems and quantifies advantage margins that can be realized on current commercially available quantum computing hardware.

 ### Requirement to run examples
 - Install Google [OR-Tools](https://developers.google.com/optimization/install)